ocetrac/ocetrac/docs/install.rst

 .. role:: bash(code)
    :language: bash
-We are currently working to make Ocetrac available on Conda-Forge.
+We are currently working to make Ocetrac available on conda-forge.
 For now the easiest way to install it is with pip:

 .. code-block:: bash